raduanastase/Front-end-Developer-Interview-Questions/README.md

     * _A variable is attributed this value to specifically tell that this variable is empty. `var a = null; console.log(a) => null`_
 * What is a closure, and how/why would you use one?
     * _In short, a closure is a way to keep access to variables in a function after that function has returned._
+    * Or
+    * _Closures are functions that have access to variables from anthor function's scope.
+This is often accomplished by creating a function inside a function._
     * _Found a very good explanation [here](http://lucybain.com/blog/2014/closures/)._
     ```javascript
     function stillAClosure(anotherLongLivedVariable) {
           var innerFunction = function inner() {
               return anotherLongLivedVariable;
-          }
+          };
           return innerFunction;
       }
       var closure = stillAClosure("The same string");
       closure(); // returns "The same string"
       closure(); // returns "The same string"
       closure(); // returns "The same string"
-      And here’s even more proof:
+      //And here’s even more proof:

       var closure1 = stillAClosure("String 1");
       closure1(); // returns "String 1"